SanthoshRaju91/angular-style-guide/content/post/directives.md

 <b>&" Scope:</b>

-    We are able to pass the value, and reference to directives.
-In this scope type we will have a look at how to pass expressions to the directive.
+     * In this scope type we will have a look at how to pass expressions to the directive.
 In real-life cases, you may need to pass a specific function (expression) to directives in order to prevent coupling.
 Sometimes, directives do not need to know much about the idea behind the expressions.
 For example, a directive will like the book for you, but it doesn't know how to do that.
 In order to do that, you can follow a structure like this

+    * In this directive, an expression will be passed to the directive button via the like attribute.
+Let's define a function in the controller and pass it to the directive inside the HTML.
     Example-

     ```javascript